mlakmal/angular/README.md

   - Separate route configuration into its own file.
 Examples will be `appRoutes.js` for the main module and `adminRoutes.js` for the `admin` module.

-## AMD
-### RequireJs Module Definition
+### Asynchronous Module Definition (AMD)

-  - Wrap Angular components in an RequireJs module definition.
+- We use RequireJS to load the angular components asynchronously when required.

 *Why?*: This helps modules to be loaded asynchrnously through requirejs.
 Helps to reduce the initial javascript file size loaded to the browser and to improve performance.

+#### RequireJs Module Definition

+  - Wrap Angular components in an RequireJs module definition.

   ```javascript
   /* avoid */